iOS 17.2 improves Telephoto camera on iPhone 15 Pro, Apple says - 9to5Mac

 - Improved Telephoto camera focusing speed when capturing small faraway objects on iPhone 15 Pro and iPhone 15 Pro Max

-iOS 17.2 is expected to be released to the general public next week.
+iOS 17.2 is now available to iPhone users everywhere.
 For a full rundown of everything new, check out our coverage here.

 More about spatial video: